theRoughCode/WatsMyMajor/CONTRIBUTING.md

 WatsMyMajor's code base is divided up into 2 directories:
 - server: Node.js backend that contains the logic for the app
 - react-ui: React frontend that serves the web app

+_NOTE:_
+Before beginning development, send me a message at raph[dot]koh[at]gmail[dot]com.
+I will set you up with the development environment required to get started!
 #### Run the API Server

 In a terminal: